 It’s worth mentioning that another often overlooked feature in Bluetooth 5 is the Channel Selection Algorithm 2, or CSA2, that improves the BLE frequency hopping algorithm.
 This feature, which is supported with the TI BLE5-Stack, can reduce the impact of ‘bursty’ interference from other transmitters in the shared 2.4 GHz spectrum by ensuring that each connection event occurs at a minimum frequency offset compared to the previous connection event.
 Reducing packet loss from interference can reduce the number of packet retransmissions and thus improve overall energy consumption / effective throughput.
 Please note that the “Slot Availability Mask” feature applies to classic Bluetooth devices only and is therefore not supported by the CC2640R2F.

-Please note that you cannot certify your device with Bluetooth SIG when using the LE Coded PHY evaluation configuration from this SDK.
-TI intends to provides updates to the BLE5-Stack at a later time which will include additional features, such as Advertising Extensions, required to support a Bluetooth 5 LE Coded PHY certification.
+Please note that you cannot certify your device with Bluetooth SIG when using the LE Coded PHY evaluation configuration from this SDK or earlier SDKs.

 What about Mesh?

 Bluetooth Mesh, which was recently adopted by the Bluetooth SIG, is not part of the Bluetooth 5.0 specification.
 Instead, Bluetooth mesh is a standalone ("External to Core") specification that utilizes the BLE Advertising channels defined in the original Bluetooth 4.0 LE specification to 'flood' messages across the mesh network.
 TI intends to support Bluetooth mesh in a future product offering.
 To keep up on the latest status with mesh offerings from TI, we recommend subscribing for wireless connectivity updates in your myTI account.